 Whether your package includes a data allowance & how much this is

 Once you know what you are getting from your current contract you need to find out exactly what you are paying each month.

-Now you know what your current deal offers, you need to work out what you actually use!
 If you are current deal is costing you a lot it could be because you are regularly going over your usage limits.

 Think carefully about what you use, for example, do you send lots of texts but only occasionally call or vice versa?
 Do you use your phone for browsing the internet, playing games, and do you ever make calls abroad?

 Work out your usage by looking at your mobile phone statement if you are on a contract.
 If you are on pay-as-you-go, check your account.
 Look at how many texts you send and what kind of calls you make.

 You should then be able to build up a picture of your regular usage and know exactly what you usually spend money on when it comes to your mobile, and what you really need from your contract.

 Before you start searching around for deals, it is worth considering whether or not a mobile contract is right for you.